angelabressan/Jogo-do-Numero-Secreto/README.md

 # 💻🚀 Jogo do Número Secreto | Programa Oracle ONE Next Education

-Projeto desenvolvido usando HTML5, CSS3 & JavaScript do Jogo do Número Secreto - T6 do programa ONE.
+Projeto desenvolvido usando HTML5, CSS3 & JavaScript - Jogo do Número Secreto - T6 do programa ONE.

  ## 🔗 Link do deploy